Business Mentoring with Jill

 How often do you meet?

 Mentoring works really well in a six to twelve-month window where we meet or talk monthly.
 I prefer face-to-face mentoring meetings wherever possible as I find they are the most productive and monthly meetings mean nothing gets stale or out-of-date.
-At times, it will be helpful for you to do some preparation and for some businesses we will decide on a format akin to a mini Board meeting, but for others who already have Boards this will be inappropriate.
+At times, it will be helpful for you to do some preparation and you’ll benefit from reflecting on learnings from each session.